atlassian-api/atlassian-python-api/docs/confluence.rst

     confluence.has_unknown_attachment_error(page_id)

     # Export page as PDF
-    # api_version needs to be set to 'cloud' when exporting from Confluence Cloud.
+    # api_version needs to be set to 'cloud' when exporting from Confluence Cloud
+    .
     confluence.export_page(page_id)

     # Set a label on the page